jdlehman/rails_external_assets/README.md

 #### JavaScript

 You can include a JavaScript file with `external_asset_js`.
-Note that the name of the file MUST include the file extension and the file name is the key in the asset manifest JSON file.
+Note that the string argument must correspond to an entry in the manifest file, including the file extension.

 ```erb
 <%= external_asset_js 'myFile.js' %>